 - A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital

-For each Medicare-covered SNF stay, you are required to pay the applicable cost sharing, starting with Day 1 each time you are admitted.
+For each SNF stay, you are required to pay the applicable cost sharing, starting with Day 1 each time you are admitted.
+There's no limit to the number of benefit periods.